deejaygraham/omspa/src/pages/identifying-system-purpose-and-features.md

 ---
-title: 'Identifying system purpose and features'
+title: Identifying system purpose and features
 ---

-**

-Identifying system purpose and features

-**

 A purpose is an overall desired result, the aim of one's actions.
 Features are specific capabilities for the system under consideration.